txpull/abi-helper/README.md

 - [] Extract contract deployment constructor information.
 - [] Extract contract swarm ipfs information.
 - [] Extract contract abi from (3rd-party, metadata, reverse engineering bytecode)
+- [] Extend signatures to download new signatures from 4byte.dictionary and other services including parsing abis and writing signatures from abis.
 - []

+## BUGS

+Just a list for me to fix it while developing without opening tickets

+- [] Argument decoding works to a point, should be fixed

 ## Testing